elterminad0r/elf_game/descs.md

 src/libertarian.py | Libertarian variant of Main-van Dongen strategy (doesn't pay taxes). src/main\_vd.py | Implementation of the Main-van Dongen strategy - pays taxes, allows days off, gives christmas presents and always sends elves to the forest - except on the last day, when the ungrateful little buggers go to the mountain to die.
 Always invests heavily in new elves.
-Some elves were whipped in the making of this script. src/mtn\_dew.py | Mountain-favouring variant of the Main-van Dongen strategy - parametrised by a ratio of elves to send to the moutnain when available. src/stingy.py | Stingy variant of the Main-van Dongen strategy - never buys elves. src/twoface.py | Even more stochastic of the Main-van Dongen strategy (tosses a coin for each boolean decision), and even randomly guesses for the lottery src/unethical.py | Unethical variant of Main-van Dongen strategy - doesn't allow days off, no christmas presents and doesn't pay tax.
+Some elves were whipped in the making of this script. src/mtn\_dew.py | Mountain-favouring variant of the Main-van Dongen strategy - parametrised by a ratio of elves to send to the moutnain when available. src/shrewd.py | Shrewd optimisation of the Main-van Dongen strategy, which starts sending elves to the mountain a little earlier.
+Here, the "worth" of an elf is not calculated by the actual cost but by time remaining. src/stingy.py | Stingy variant of the Main-van Dongen strategy - never buys elves. src/twoface.py | Even more stochastic of the Main-van Dongen strategy (tosses a coin for each boolean decision), and even randomly guesses for the lottery src/unethical.py | Unethical variant of Main-van Dongen strategy - doesn't allow days off, no christmas presents and doesn't pay tax.